AccessibleForAll/ColorPaletteCombos/README.md

 Color Palette Combos is licensed under the MIT License - see [License](https://github.com/AccessibleForAll/ColorPaletteCombos/blob/main/LICENSE)

 ## Open the tool in Gitpod

+Gitpod allows you to view and interact with this code directly in the browser without the need to clone it to your local machine.
+If you wish to make changes that lead to a pull request, remember to fork the repository then click the Gitpod button in the forked readme.
+Otherwise, feel free to play around with the code by clicking here.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/AccessibleForAll/ColorPaletteCombos)